CMG announces organizational change to strengthen commercial execution and drive innovation in key business areas | BOE Report

 The company announced the following leadership changes and new appointments today:

+Mohammad Khalaf has been appointed Head of Corporate Development, reporting to Pramod Jain.
+Mohammad’s background in mergers & acquisitions and strategy will support business growth through effective capital allocation for new initiatives.

-Jason Close has transitioned from his role as VP CoFlow to VP Products reporting to Pramod Jain.
-Jason brings over 20 years of industry experience and will leverage his deep knowledge of CMG’s software, and customer needs to deliver market-driven solutions.
+Jason Close has transitioned from his role as Vice President CoFlow to Vice President, Product reporting to Pramod Jain.
+Jason brings over 20 years of industry experience and will leverage his deep knowledge of CMG’s software and customer needs to deliver market-driven solutions.

+Anjani Kumar has transitioned from Vice President of Engineering Solutions to Vice President of Customer Success and Consulting.
+Anjani brings over 25 years of reservoir engineering expertise and a passion for helping clients solve critical field planning challenges.
+He is also responsible for building CMG’s global consulting services team.

 Sheldon Harbinson is currently Head of Sales Operations, reporting to Pramod Jain.
-Effective January 1, 2023, Sheldon will be VP, Americas.
+Effective January 1, 2023, Sheldon will be Vice President, Americas.
 Sheldon brings two decades of experience building and scaling global sales, pre-sales, and customer success teams.

 Krisztina Howery has been appointed Head of Marketing, reporting to Pramod Jain.
 Kris will oversee CMG’s marketing and branding efforts and shape the go-to-market strategy for new CMG solutions.